 - No part of these Policies and Procedures shall supersede applicable state and/or federal law regarding military leave.

-- In the event that the employee will be unable to return to his position due to a medical condition caused by his military service, he should contact the Employee Relations Manager of the Department of Human Resources.
+- In the event that the employee will be unable to return to his position due to a medical condition caused by his military service, he should contact the Benefits Division Manager of the Department of Human Resources.

 The purpose of educational leave is to encourage employees to improve themselves and to enhance their possibilities for career opportunities.

 It is the policy of the County to permit educational leave with pay to take a course which will benefit both the employee and the County.
 The total leave with pay is not to exceed absence from work for more than four hours per workweek, regardless of the number of courses taken.
 Such leave may be granted only when the employee demonstrates that the course is not available to the employee on off duty time with the County and when the agency head believes that the granting of such leave will be beneficial to the County.
 Such leave will only be granted for one semester at a time.
 Emergency conditions may require the agency head or designee to cancel this approval for attendance at a given classroom meeting.
 The employee must submit a written request for consideration and approval by the agency head prior to course registration.
 The employee and the agency are responsible for recording these hours on the employee’s timecard as educational leave.

 A full‐time employee may be granted up to 24 hours of bereavement leave for the death of a close family member.
 (56-hour employees can be granted up to 56 hours) and 8 hours of bereavement leave for the death of someone who is not a Close Family Member (56-hour employees can be granted up to 11.2 hours).
 Bereavement leave may be used consecutively or intermittently.
 If the employee desires, bereavement leave may be augmented by annual leave or floating holiday leave with the supervisor’s approval.
 Bereavement leave does not accumulate.
 Part‐time employees in authorized positions are eligible for bereavement leave on a pro‐rated basis.